top of page

 Also called Akiing: "On the Earth," Gookomisinaan: "Our Grandmother, Ogashinan: "Earth-Grandmother, Maamaanaan/Omaamaamaa "Mother," Ashkaakamigokwe: "Green Earth Woman," Omizakamigokwe: "Everywhere on Earth Woman."

 Another, metaphorical, way to denote planet Earth is Minisi: "Island," or Mikinaakominis: "Turtle Island."
-The earth that the Anishinaabeg live on is imagined to rest on the shield of a giant sea turtle.
+The earth that the Anishinaabeg live on is imagined to rest on the shield of a giant sea turtle (depicted in the image by a sterling silver hair barrette created by the author, featuring shadow box settings of turquoise and red coral).

 AKIIN ANANGOOKAANING: "Planets among the Stars."